skydeo/ps4-ffxiv-screenshot-timer/README.md

 Example usage: `python screenshot_retimer.py ~/Desktop/PS4/FFXIV/Screenshots/ -e`

-I settled on using the `-e` flag to actually execute, but that might be a little too cautious.
-There are a couple of other optional parameters you can read about using the `-h` flag, e.g. `python screenshot_retimer.py -h`.
+I settled on using the `-e` flag to actually execute, but that might be a little overly cautious.
+There are a couple of other optional parameters you can read about using the `-h` flag (`python screenshot_retimer.py -h`).

 There are two ways it assigns times, a fast method which works most of the time but doesn't assign file creation times on macOS² for some edge cases, and a slow method that does but requires the installation of macOS Developer Tools.
 Chances are these are already installed for most targets of this script.